Wedding Day Advice : A Wedding Photographer's Guide for Couples

 Wedding Breakfast & Speeches

-Speeches are always best after your wedding breakfast.
+You can read our advice on when is best for wedding day speeches, but speeches are generally always best after your wedding breakfast.
 It helps break up the day a little more.
 You’ll also find your guests find it that bit funnier/emotional after they’ve enjoyed the table wine.

 If you’ve booked a wedding film, make sure you’ve allocated time to mic-up the people speaking.
 This is usually done close to when desserts are being served.
 So it’s always a good idea to ask the catering staff to serve our food (if you’re kindly providing some) as soon as they can.
 This way we can fuel up and get cracking without too much delay.

-You might also find our blog post, Hints & Tips on delivering the perfect wedding speech helpful here too.
+You might also find our blog post, Hints & Tips on delivering the perfect wedding speech helpful here too for yourself or to pass onto anyone giving a speech on your day.

 Your First Dance

 We love the first dance!
-And it’s something your guests always really look forward to.
+And whilst you might still be deciding on whether to have a band or a DJ we can assure you it is something your guests always really look forward to.
 It’s worth having your first dance about an hour after your evening guests arrive.
 It’s a great way to open up the dance floor for your guests to get their groove on.

 Your Best Men, Ushers & Bridesmaids

-One final tip is to make sure you’re utilising these very important people!
+One final peice of wedding day advice is make sure you’re utilising these very important people!
 You’ve picked these guys for a reason; because they are probably your favourite people and your trust them explicitly.
 So they’ll do whatever they can on your wedding day to make sure you are having the BEST day.
 So if you’re feeling overwhelmed, give them a few tasks that will help you a little.
 It might be handing out the confetti after the ceremony or making sure your grandparents have always got a seat during the drinks reception.

 More Wedding Day Hints, Tips & Advice